-*Students who did not successfully complete a graduate course equivalent to MU 775 Introduction to Research will be required to complete that course before enrolling in MU 803 and MU 871.
+*Students who did not successfully complete a graduate course equivalent to ME 711/740 Introduction to Music Education Research will be required to complete that course before enrolling in ME 841 and ME 842.

 Qualifying examinations are taken in music theory, musicology, and music education after completing all coursework.
 They require students to engage in rigorous independent study and to demonstrate via the exams that they can read and critique research, can design research studies, and are versed in the research and disciplinary traditions, literature, and vocabulary of the field.